MicrosoftDocs/learn/learn-pr/iot/data-anomaly-detection-using-azure-iot-hub/includes/3-write-code-device-telemetry.md

 The key to monitoring our conveyor belt is the output of vibration telemetry.
-Vibration is usually measured as an acceleration (m/s<sup>2</sup>), although sometimes it is meaasured in g-forces, where 1g = 9.81 m/s<sup>2</sup>.
+Vibration is usually measured as an acceleration (m/s<sup>2</sup>), although sometimes it's meaasured in g-forces, where 1 g = 9.81 m/s<sup>2</sup>.
 There are three types of vibration.

 * _Natural vibration_, which is just the frequency a structure tends to oscillate.
 * _Free vibration_, which occurs when the structure is impacted, but then left to oscillate without interference.
 * _Forced vibration_, which occurs when the structure is under some stress.

 Forced vibration is the dangerous one for our conveyor belt, even if it starts at a low level this vibration can build so that the structure fails prematurely.
-There is less of a case for free vibration in conveyor belt operation.
+There's less of a case for free vibration in conveyor belt operation.
 Most machines though have a natural vibration.

 ## Simulate a vibration sensor device

-The code sample we will write has a conveyor belt running at a range of speeds (stopped, slow, fast).
+The code sample we'll write has a conveyor belt running at a range of speeds (stopped, slow, fast).
 The faster the belt is running, the more packages are delivered, but the greater the effects of vibration.
-We will add natural vibration, based on a sine wave with some randomization.
-It is possible our anomaly detection system will falsely identify a spike or dip in this sine wave as an anomaly.
-We will then add two forms of forced vibration.
+We'll add natural vibration, based on a sine wave with some randomization.
+It's possible our anomaly detection system will falsely identify a spike or dip in this sine wave as an anomaly.
+We'll then add two forms of forced vibration.
 The first has the effect of a cyclic increase in vibration (see the images below).
 And secondly, an increasing vibration, were an additional sine wave is added, starting small but growing.

 The natural vibration will vary from a minimum to a maximum level, similar to the following diagram.